Faminic/backend-v2/MANUAL.md

 # FAQ
 **How do I issue a refund to a customer?**

-Payments can be refunded on the Paypal website.
+Payments can be refunded on the PayPal website.
 To refund a payment, the payment ID is required.

 You can find this from the booking-admin page.
-Select the venue, view the list of reservations for the product booked, and look for the reservation you need to refund, which contains the payment ID.
+Select the venue, view the list of reservations for the product booked, and look for the reservation you need to refund, which contains the PayPal ID.
+Clicking on the PayPal ID once will automatically copy it for you and you can easily paste it when needed in PayPal.
 Once the refund has been made, delete the reservation.

 <p align="center">
   <img src="user_manual_images/paypalID.png" width="800">